isso-comments/isso/docs/docs/troubleshooting.rst

     $ env LANG=C.UTF-8 isso [-h] [--version] ...

-If none of the mentioned variables is set, the interaction with Isso will likely fail (unable to print non-ascii characters to stdout/err, unable to parse configuration file with non-ascii characters and to forth).
+If none of the mentioned variables are set, the interaction with Isso will likely fail (unable to print non-ascii characters to stdout/err, unable to parse configuration file with non-ascii characters and so forth).

 The web console shows 404 Not Found responses
 ---------------------------------------------